chrisxfire/chrisxfire.github.io/content/notes/tools/visual-studio/code-reuse.md

 In Visual Studio, file references are added from **Reference Manager > Browse**.

-# Class Libraries
+# class libraries
 *Class libraries* are also called *.NET standard class libraries*.
 Formerly, they were known as *Portable Class Libraries*.

 In Visual Studio, class libraries are referenced from **Reference Manager > Projects**.

-# Shared Projects
+# shared projects
 *Shared projects* are code that is not compiled into an independent, buildable project.
 Instead, the code is referenced by—and compiled into—a buildable project.

 Consider project buildable project `X` and shared project `Y`.
 If `X` references `Y`, when `X` is compiled, the code in `Y` will be compiled into `X`'s assembly.